ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of liver cancer. Use the menu to see other pages.

 The damage to the remaining cancer-free area of the liver

 When a tumor is found at an early stage and the patient’s liver is working well, treatment is aimed at trying to eliminate the cancer.
 The care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 When liver cancer is found at a later stage, or the patient’s liver is not working well, the patient and doctor should talk about the goals of each treatment recommendation.
 At this point, the goals of treatment may focus on slowing growth of the cancer and relieving symptoms to improve quality of life.

 The various disease-directed treatment options can be grouped according to whether they may cure the cancer or will improve survival but will most likely not eliminate the cancer.
 Descriptions of the most common treatment options, both disease-directed and those aimed at managing side effects and symptoms, are listed below.
 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 These treatments are generally recommended when the tumor has been found at an early stage.
-Many doctors will not use these treatments if the tumor is larger than 5 cm.
-These treatments are surgery, thermal ablation, percutaneous ethanol injection, and radiation therapy.
+They may not be recommended to treat patients with later stages of disease.
+These treatments are surgery, radiofrequency ablation, percutaneous ethanol injection, and radiation therapy.